🎬 WORLD PREMIERE: “Becoming Interplanetary” at IAC 2025 (Sydney) — Oct 3, 2025

 Identity, Perspective, and Belonging

-- How might seeing Earth from space change the way we think about our planet and ourselves?
+• How might seeing Earth from space change our thoughts about our planet and ourselves?

-- Has learning about other cultures, places, or people ever changed how you view your own identity or community?
+• Has learning about other cultures, places, or people ever changed how you view your identity or community?

-- What stories, traditions, or beliefs from your background shape the way you think about exploration or the unknown?
+• What stories, traditions, or beliefs from your background shape your thoughts about exploration or the unknown?